-These tips have helped us grow our clients’ traffic values by over $90 million a year.
+These content marketing tips have helped us grow our clients’ traffic values by over $85 million — every year.

-Content marketing is everywhere these days, and for good reason.
-With a variety of types and a litany of proven benefits, companies of all sizes are hopping on the bandwagon because of the results this type of marketing can have for their bottom line.
+With a variety of content types and a litany of proven benefits, companies of all sizes are hopping on the bandwagon because of the results this type of marketing can have for their bottom line.

 But in order to reap the benefits of content marketing, you have to have the right strategies in place.